KAllendorf/python-password-checker/README.md

 # Usage
 This is a very simple script.
-You must run checkmypass.py with Python and pass an argument containing the path of a text file containing a list of passwords.
+You must run checkmypass.exe in a command line interface and pass an argument containing the path of a text file containing a list of passwords.
-The script will take that list and will check it against the HaveIBeenPwned password database.
+The script will take that list and check it against the HaveIBeenPwned password database.
 Passwords that are found in the database are deemed 'bad', while passwords that are not found are deemed 'good'.
 Good and bad passwords will be separated.